COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Apr" >}}

+- Glad to share a good news that my nomination to the ACM Senior Member category has been approved the ACM Award Committee today.
+This is a prestigious award for recognizing scientists who have significant contributions to the computing domain.
+I would like to thank all my students, postdocs, and collaborators who worked with me in the past several years!
+Looking forward to working you all for more fun reseach. <i class='fa fa-calendar' style='font-size:19px'></i> Apr 8

 - Congratulations to our recent MSCA Doctoral Networks 2024 proposal has been awarded!
 Glad to join the amazing team to build this multi-million consortium for doctoral training in a critical field of safety for Internet of Energy. <i class='fa fa-calendar' style='font-size:19px'></i> Apr 2

 - Our proposal for organizing a competition on genomics foundation models associated with [ECML/PKDD 2025](https://ecmlpkdd.org/2025/) has been accepted.
 We are thrilled to organize this dedicated competition on AI for biology in a top-tier conference.
 Please help populate this event to your colleagues who are also working on this domain.
 Looking forward to your submissions. <i class='fa fa-calendar' style='font-size:19px'></i> Apr 1